PujitGolchha/Music-Recommendation-System/README.md

 The Project's aim is to build a music recommendation system using multiple different algorithms.

-Data of 4000 user playlists was obtained from Spotify through their RecSys challenge.
-Additional features for each song was scraped using Spotify's API.
+Data: 4000 user playlists from Spotify through their RecSys challenge.
+Additional features for each song scraped using Spotify's API.

 #####################################################################